Any Of

 Summary:

-The any/all function is Python checks a iterable if any, or all, of a iterable meet a condition.
+function is Python checks a iterable if any, or all, of a iterable meet a condition.
 ASnake has a syntax alias as a shortcut for this function.

-Syntax any:
+Syntax any

 Aliases:

-1. any
+any

-2. any of
+any of

-any with an optional of must be proceeded with a iterable, then are with a value to match after.
+with a value to match after.
 This will check if any of the iterables are the provided value.

 if any of 1,1,2 are equal then "yep"